-The way health systems and services are designed and delivered places high health literacy demands on patients and whānau.
+The way health systems and services are designed and delivered places high health literacy demands on people, families and whānau.

 Health literacy is about knowing how to:

 - find your way around the many different parts of the health system

 - understand your health condition(s), including what makes it better or worse

 - prevent illness and your health getting worse

 The health literacy you need changes over time as your health changes and health services change.

 Historically, the language used to describe the difference between the health knowledge people had and the knowledge they needed implied the problem was with the consumer.
 People were described as having ‘low health literacy’.
 This consumer-deficit view of health literacy is unfair as it ignores the role of the health system in creating health literacy demands and how these impact on people’s health literacy.